RealRuthvik/Discord-Bot-Controlled-News-Website/README.md

 ## **License and Attribution**

-This project is maintained by realruthvik.
+This project is maintained by Ruthvik Reddy Gade (realRuthvik).
 All content and source code are provided under the MIT License.